-In 2008, Starbucks started testing a double grande, 32 oz, cup or the Tazo for iced teas only but later abandoned it.
+In 2008, Starbucks started testing a double grande, 32 oz, cup or the Tazo for iced teas only but later dropped the idea.

 Testing for the Trenta cups would commence in 2010.
 In January 2011, Trenta debuted in Starbucks stores in 14 States and was gradually rolled out to all the stores in the US.